maranton/is/Part-2.-SSH.md

 If you do not have PuTTY or a similar tty application for Winodws, you'll need to install it from http://www.putty.org/

 ####b.
 Configure PuTTY session
 Start the `putty.exe` and in the "Host Name (or IP address)" we'll put the Pi's IP address.
 Leave the "Port" set to 22 (this is the default port for the SSH protocol).
+After configuring, click "Open".

 ![Putty Configuration](img/putty_config.png)

 >image sourced from [adafruit](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh/ssh-under-windows)

 ####c.
-Open PuTTY session
+Accept fingerprint
-After configuring the session with the Pi's IP address, click "Open".
 If this is your first time connecting to the Pi from your computer, you'll see a Security Alert similar to the following asking you to verify and accept the Pi's RSA fingerprint.
 Click "Yes".

 ![Putty Security Alert](img/putty_warning.png)